Groundwater is an important resource

 - Chapter 90.48 RCW (Water Pollution Control Act) and Chapter 173-218 WAC (Underground Injection Control Program) - Require that injection wells for an ASR project be registered with us.

-Shallow aquifer recharge (SAR) shares elements with ASR, but is not intended for storage and subsequent recovery.
+Managed aquifer recharge (MAR) shares elements with ASR, but is not intended for storage and subsequent recovery.

-SAR supplements the natural pattern of recharging groundwater, which typically comes from rain and snow seeping into the ground.
-Because surface water and groundwater are connected, SAR can help add to the water discharging to streams and rejuvenate wetlands and springs.
-SAR can be an important tool for stabilizing or reversing declining groundwater levels.
+MAR supplements the natural pattern of recharging groundwater, which typically comes from rain and snow seeping into the ground.
+Because surface water and groundwater are connected, MAR can help add to the water discharging to streams and rejuvenate wetlands and springs.
+MAR can be an important tool for stabilizing or reversing declining groundwater levels.
 In some circumstances, it may be used as mitigation for other water withdrawals.

 How it works